genexlance/postquantumlattice/wordpress-plugin/README.md

    - Activate the plugin

 3. **Configure Settings**
-   - Go to Settings → PQ Lattice Shield
+   - Go to Settings → ⚛ The Lattice ⚛
    - Enter your microservice URL
    - Test the connection
    - Select fields to encrypt